crb623/crb623/README.md

 📫 **Hobbies:**
 In my spare time, I like to:
-- Explore new technologies and programming languages
+- Explore new technologies and programming languages 👩‍💻
-- Read about the latest trends in artificial intelligence and machine learning
-- Travel and experience new cultures
+- Travel and experience new cultures 🥘
 - Foster cats 🐱
+- Garden (tomato plants are my favorite to grow)🪴

 🚀 **I am currently working on:**
-Synaptrix Labs 🧠 - pioneering accessible technologies to empower individuals with paralysis to live more independently
+[Synaptrix Labs](https://www.synaptrix-labs.com/) 🧠 - pioneering accessible technologies to empower individuals with paralysis to live more independently

 📫 **Contact me:**
 - [Email](mailto:crb623@nyu.edu)